ArenKDesai/Aren-s-Notes/operating systems 3.md

 Answer: No. You are just opening the file, not reading just yet.

 Here's another example.
 You *create* `/foo/bar`.
-Assuming the superblock is cached, you access the root inode, root data, fo
+Assuming the superblock is cached, you access the root inode, root data, foo inode, and foo data.